Table of Contents

 Users do not need to sign a long-term contract.
 There is also the option of purchasing the use of a dedicated reserved instance.
 The cost of this model drops by up to 75% of the pay-on-demand price.
 The services are paid for in advance, which explains the cost savings.

 Dedicated hosts are not invoiced in the same way.
 Users pay per hour for each active, dedicated host, with charges ranging between $1 and $2 per hour.
 In contrast to dedicated hosts, dedicated instances only cost a few US cents per hour.

 2. On-demand instance

-This model is based on the “pay for compute capacity per hour or second” model; (Only for Linux instances).
+This model is based on the “pay for computing capacity per hour or second” model; (Only for Linux instances).
 No upfront payments are required and the on-demand instance is deemed the most flexible.
 Users can increase or decrease the actual computing capacity as per their requirements over time.

 This model is preferably used by companies with short-term or unpredictable workloads and those that need to develop and test enterprise-level software applications.
 It is essential to note that the pay-per-hour on-demand model’s pricing depends on the instance architecture or capacity.

 For example, an entry-level instance based on a Linux server with 1 CPU and 2GB memory will cost $0.0255 per hour.
 While, a virtual instance, based on a Linux server with 16 CPUs and 32GB memory will cost $0.408 per hour.

 To break it down: